“For the last five years, sales coaching has had the greatest impact on win rates and quota attainment.” – CSO Insights Study

 These tools are the workhorse for remote sales coaches for one-on-one sessions.

-They are as close to “in-person” as you can get with remote sales coaching because the coach can hear and see the seller.
+They are as close to “in-person” as you can get with remote video coaching because the video sales coach can hear and see the seller.

 In addition, sessions can be recorded for later review by both coach and seller.

 Pro-Tip – Live meeting software etiquette is often poorly observed and network delays result in awkward silences.
 Coaches should be cautious and not “talk over” sellers before they finish thoughts and sentences as this can be very distracting/annoying.
 Zoom published a very helpful blog post, titled Five Tips for Successfully Managing Your Remote Team, which is worth reviewing.

 A growing number of SaaS-based remote sales coaching tools have entered the marketplace to help coaches scale as well as to measure the impact of their activities.
 Here are a few of the key features that facilitate remote coaching.

 Remote video Coaching